siikamiika/gt/README.md

 The `languages` script can be used for fetching the abbreviation/language list (or you can just see [the table](https://github.com/shdown/gt/wiki/Abbreviation%E2%86%92language-correspondence-table)).

 The `gt_play` script can be used for playing back/downloading voice using Google Translate voice synthesizer.

-The `gt_shell` script can be used for launching the interactive “read-translate-print-loop” shell.

 # Screenshots